Concrete blocks are an essential building material used in construction for their durability, versatility, and ease of use.

 These blocks are also ideal for garden walls, planters, retaining walls, foundations, steps, and firepits.
 Although heavier than hollow blocks, solid concrete blocks are often cheaper.

-Types of Concrete Blocks
+Types of Solid Concrete Blocks

 When it comes to solid concrete blocks, you have fewer options compared to hollow blocks, but there is still a variety to choose from for different purposes.